 A rumination on loss & longing, on home & hustle, on memory & monsoon season.
 A Platypus Press 2412 chapbook.

 Monsoon Dream has a 4.5-star overall rating on Goodreads.
+You can talk about it on social media using the hashtag #monsoondream.

 “Fever dreams of Singapore.
 Utterly gorgeous.” – Samantha Chaffin